Wiring, high voltage, and electricity can be dangerous. Read this first!

 SW 7 INPUT is for.
 We designed it to run over to your plunger lane switch.
 (In your actual machine, this trough IR board is flipped around so that header is near the plunger lane.)
 So those eight switches are easy!

 This recipe shows connecting your 4 cabinet buttons (flippers, start, and launch) to the same playfield I/O 3208 board.
 This is fine, but not ideal since it means you'll have to have a long run of switch wires running from your playfield I/O board to the back of the playfield, into the cabinet, and then to the front of the machine for the buttons.

-Many people instead choose to put an I/O board in the cabinet, and in early 2023 we'll release a cabinet I/O board specifically designed for this case.
+Many people instead choose to put an I/O board in the cabinet, an we have a cabinet I/O board specifically designed for this case.
 (It's similar to the playfield I/O boards, but it also supports the various coin door interfaces, LEDs in lighted buttons, and a knocker.)
 In the meantime, you can wire your cabinet switches to any I/O board.

 If you have experience wiring FAST Nano-controlled pinball machines, you might recall some limitations around keeping switches and their related drivers plugged into the same I/O board.
 This limitation no longer applies in Neuron-controlled machines, so if you have your flipper buttons connected to an I/O board in your cabinet, and your flippers and EOS switches connected to a playfield I/O board, that's fine.
 Any switch, any driver, any I/O board, all good!

 Once your common switch return wire is run, you can run the individual switch lines back to the switch inputs on the I/O board.
 This is all the orange wires below.
 (And again, all our wires are orange because it makes the diagram easy to understand.
 If you want to use individual colors in your machine, go for it!)